Castle Bravo: SHRIMPs indirect drive

 The space between the uranium fusion tamper, (Note: Tamper is the metal cladding encasing the secondary, and it is also termed pusher; both terms can be used interchangeably) and the case formed a radiation channel to conduct X-rays from the primary to the secondary assembly; the interstage.
 It is one of the most closely guarded secrets of a multistage thermonuclear weapon.
 Implosion of the secondary assembly is indirectly driven, and the techniques used in the interstage to smooth the spatial profile (i.e. reduce coherence and nonuniformities) of the primary's irradiance are of utmost importance.
 This was done with the introduction of the channel filler—an optical element used as a refractive medium, also encountered as random-phase plate in the ICF laser assemblies.
 This medium was a polystyrene plastic foam filling, extruded or impregnated with a low-molecular-weight hydrocarbon (possibly methane gas), which turned to a low-Z plasma from the X-rays, and along with channeling radiation it modulated the ablation front on the high-Z surfaces; it "tamped" (Note: Not to be confused with the function of the fusion tamper) the sputtering effect that would otherwise "choke" radiation from compressing the secondary.
 (Note: Sputtering is the manifestation of the underdense plasma corona of the ablating hohlraum and the tamper surfaces.
-It is a problem also shared with (see Tokamak), that has to do with the ablated heavy particles; For a hydrogen weapon, these particles are blown-off high-Z granular particles (made off uranium of Pb–Bi eutectic; the selected material depends on the "cocktail", or high-Z element mixture, of the hohlraum design to tailor its opacity), which fly inside the radiation channel and absorb radiation or reflect it, hampering radiation "ducting".)
+It is a problem also shared with fusion reactors such as tokamaks, that has to do with the ablated heavy particles; For a hydrogen weapon, these particles are blown-off high-Z granular particles (made of uranium or Pb–Bi eutectic; the selected material depends on the "cocktail", or high-Z element mixture, of the hohlraum design to tailor its opacity), which fly inside the radiation channel and absorb radiation or reflect it, hampering radiation "ducting".)
 The reemitted X-rays from the radiation case must be deposited uniformly on the outer walls of the secondary's tamper and ablate it externally, driving the thermonuclear fuel capsule (increasing the density and temperature of the fusion fuel) to the point needed to sustain a thermonuclear reaction. (see Nuclear weapon design).
 This point is above the threshold where the fusion fuel would turn opaque to its emitting radiation, as determined from its Rosseland opacity, meaning that the generated energy balances the energy lost to fuel's vicinity (as radiation, particle losses).
-After all, for any hydrogen weapon system to work, this energy equilibrium must be maintained through the compression equilibrium between the fusion tamper and the spark plug (see below), hence their name equilibrium supers.
+After all, for any hydrogen weapon system to work, this energy equilibrium must be maintained through the compression equilibrium between the fusion tamper and the spark plug, hence their name equilibrium supers.